LSST Strong Lensing Science Collaboration

 Welcome to the Strong Gravitational Lensing Science Collaboration (SLSC)!

-LSST will find more strong gravitational lensing events than any survey preceding it, and will monitor them all at a cadence of a few days to a few weeks.
+The Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST) will find more strong gravitational lensing events than any survey preceding it, and will monitor them all at a cadence of a few days to a few weeks.
 Concurrent space-based optical or perhaps ground-based surveys may provide higher resolution imaging: the biggest advances in strong lensing science made with LSST will be in those areas that benefit most from the large volume, and the high accuracy multi-filter time series.

 Among its many applications, strong lensing can be used to trace total mass distributions of galaxies, groups and clusters; test detailed predictions of CDM on sub-galaxy scales; constrain cosmological parameters; study high-redshift transients and host galaxies; probe accretion disk structure with microlensing; and place constraints on stellar mass functions.
 The SLSC considers all aspects of strong lensing science and the best means of extracting it from LSST data.
-We work closely with the DESC Strong Lensing Working Group (DESC-SLWG) with a large overlap in membership.
+We work closely with the DESC Strong Lensing Topical Team (DESC-SLTT) with a large overlap in membership.
 Given the varied applications of strong gravitational lensing our science areas of interest also overlap with a number of other LSST science collaborations and working groups including Dark Energy, Galaxies, Clusters, AGN, and Transients.

 The current Co-Chairs are: